10 Tips For Buying A Used Engine & What To Look For

 3. Check The Collision Damage

 The first thing I recommend you look for is vehicles that have been in a collision.
-You can reasonably assume that the engine and gearbox was running perfectly at the time of the collision.
-Therefore there is a pretty good chance that the engine and gearbox is still operational.
+You can reasonably assume that the engine and gearbox were running perfectly at the time of the collision.
+Therefore, there is a pretty good chance that the engine and gearbox are still operational.

 4. Check for broken engine parts or housings

-If you are inspecting an engine or gearbox that has been in a collision.
-Look closely at the aluminum housings and look for broken parts, either on the cylinder head or where the engine and transmission mounts to the body.
+If you are inspecting an engine or gearbox that has been in a collision, look closely at the aluminum housings and look for broken parts, either on the cylinder head or where the engine and transmission mount to the body.

 5. Inspect the engine block or oil pan for damage

-If you see holes or pieces sticking out the side shown in this picture, it’s definitely not the engine for you!
+If you see holes or pieces sticking out the side, it’s definitely not the engine for you!

 6. Check if the engine has any missing parts!